Sunday Morning (Earth, Wind & Fire song): Overview

 "Sunday Morning" was produced by Maurice White and arranged by Tom Tom 84.
 The song was composed by White, Sheldon Reynolds and Allee Willis.
 The b-side of the single was a track called "The L Word".
 Both "Sunday Morning" and "The L Word" also came off EWF's 1993 studio album Millennium.

 With a duration of four minutes and eleven seconds the song has a vivace tempo of 159 bpm.
 A music video for the song was also released by Warner Bros. in September 1993.

 Critical reception

-Larry Flick from Billboard described "Sunday Morning" as a "midtempo jewel from (EWF's) new Millennium opus", "an excellent way to close the summer season" and a "delicious" tune.
+Larry Flick from Billboard magazine described "Sunday Morning" as a "midtempo jewel from (EWF's) new Millennium opus", "an excellent way to close the summer season" and a "delicious" tune.
 Andy Gill of The Independent proclaimed EWF "open in high gear with 'Even If You Wonder' and 'Sunday Morning'" on Millennium.
-The Buffalo News said in acclaim "Tracks like "Sunday Morning" and "Blood Brothers" bring back the EW&F spirit without dragging up carbon copies of past hits".
+The Buffalo News said in acclaim "Tracks like 'Sunday Morning' and 'Blood Brothers' bring back the EW&F spirit without dragging up carbon copies of past hits".